jonpither/lein-pallet-fuz/README.md

 # lein-pallet-fuz

 A Leiningen plugin for deploying ring applications to the cloud via pulling from a private github repo using pallet.
+Once deployed the web app will be started remotely via `lein ring server`.
 You configure it via your project.clj.
 Tested with EC2 and an Ubuntu instance.

+This plugin is primarily here to serve as a reference point for people to see how you can use pallet to pull from github and to register an upstart service to fire up a webapp.
+If you want to do more with Pallet then you should probably just rip the code and do whatever.

+## Latest version

+`[lein-pallet-fuz "0.1.0]`

 ## Usage

 First things first, set up pallet with the service credentials it needs.
 Visit the [first-steps page](http://palletops.com/doc/first-steps/).
 In particular you'll need some service config in your `~/.pallet directory`.
 See the `lein pallet add-service` task.
 If you're deploying to EC2 you'll need your aws-key and aws-secret-key which you can find contained within the 'security credentials' section in the EC2 portal.

-Put `[lein-pallet-fuz "0.1.0]` into the `:plugins` vector of your project.clj.
+Consult the [sample-project.clj](https://github.com/jonpither/lein-pallet-fuz/blob/master/sample-project.clj) file here for how to configure.
+You'll need to setup github as to authorise using the ssh keypair you want to use.
+Github has the 'deployment key' feature exactly for this purpose.

+Once your project.clj is setup you can now do:

     $ lein pallet-fuz setup